FIWARE-Middleware/KIARA/doc/manuals/User_and_Programmer_Guide.rst

 The basic structure of an IDL File is shown in the picture in the right.

 Following, a short overview of the supported KIARA IDL elements.
-For a detailed description please see the chapter `KIARA Interface Definition Language <#kiara-interface-definition-language>`__.
+For a detailed description please see KIARA IDL Specification chapter `KIARA Interface Definition Language`__.

+.. __KIARA Interface Definition Language: ../specification/Middleware_IDL_Specification.rst

 \ |GitHub Workflow|\